 The Virus sensing and signaling Unit is working to improve understanding of the molecular basis of yellow fever virus attenuation in the 17D vaccine strain, which is still in use today.
 The Structural Virology Unit studies the yellow fever virus from the angles of the pathophysiology of the viral infection and the structural biology of the virus.
 The Arboviruses and Insect vectors Unit researches interactions between the virus, the vector mosquito and the environment.

-The virus is also the subject of research work within the Institut Pasteur International Network, and in particular the Institut Pasteur in Dakar, Senegal.
+The virus is also the subject of research work within the Pasteur Network, and in particular the Institut Pasteur in Dakar, Senegal.